 This is the least invasive type of breast lift, but it also has the most limited results.
 An incision is made around the top crescent of the nipple to improve its position, elevating it for a more youthful aesthetic, and also ensuring the nipples are symmetrical.
 While used less regularly, this is a good technique if the patient is also undergoing breast augmentation.

-You will undergo the breast lift procedure at an accredited outpatient medical facility under either general anesthesia or twilight sedation, depending on what you and the doctor decide is best.
+You will undergo your Los Angeles breast lift procedure at an accredited outpatient medical facility under either general anesthesia or twilight sedation, depending on what you and the doctor decide is best.
 A breast lift takes approximately 2 hours, but can take longer if performed in conjunction with a breast reduction or breast augmentation.